ImperialCollegeLondon/ReCoDE-DecodingMarketSignals/README.md

 - An interest in statistical analysis and hypothesis testing
 - Resilience in troubleshooting and adapting older libraries to work with recent Python versions.
   - Particularly, we will make use of a library called `ta-lib` that contains a pattern-recognition library detecting candlestick patterns in Open-High-Low-Close `(OHCL)` data.
-- Familiarity with Jupyter notebooks
+- Familiarity with Jupyter notebooks.

 ### Academic

 <!-- List the system requirements and how to obtain them, that can be as simple
-as adding a hyperlink to as detailed as writting step-by-step instructions.
+as adding a hyperlink to as detailed as writing step-by-step instructions.
 How detailed the instructions should be will vary on a case-by-case basis.

 Here are some examples: